folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 *   **Piece format.** This field is populated by the format selected in Orders.
 It can not be modified.
 *   **Request.** This field is populated with information from Requests.
 If there is a request open for the piece, this field will say “Yes”.
 *   **Comment.** Enter a comment about the piece.
 *   **Select location.** This field is populated with the location selected in Orders.
-You can change the location by clicking **Assign a different location**.
-See above for more information.
+You can change the location by clicking [Assign a different location](#assign-a-different-location).
 *   **Item status.** This field is populated with the information that will appear in Inventory if the item is received.
 *   **Call number.** Create a call number for the piece.
 You can only add a call number if the piece is already **Connected** to an instance in Inventory, or if the **Create item** box is checked.
 *   **Create item.** Checking the **Create item** box links the new piece to an instance in Inventory.
 This option is not available for electronic resources.
 Note: In order to create an item, a loan type must be selected in Settings.